Air Conditioner Repair Checklist

 If you’re using a smart thermostat, including ones made by Nest, Ecobee, Lux, Honeywell or Bosch, look at the manufacturer’s website for assistance.
 If you still can’t get it to work, reach us at 251-471-2674 for assistance.

 Your cooling equipment usually has a shut-off lever around its condenser.
 This lever is commonly in a metal box attached to your home.
-If your equipment has recently been serviced, the device may have inadvertently been placed in the “off” setting.
+If your equipment has recently been serviced, the device may have inadvertently been turned off.

 Overflowing Condensate Drain Pan